 14. Precautionary working method statement:

-Prior to the commencement of each phase of development, a Precautionary working method statement (PWMS) shall be submitted to and approved in writing by the local planning authority.
-The PWMS shall include a precautionary ‘toolbox talk’ and shall be prepared in accordance with the UK Bat Mitigation Guidelines v1.1 December 2023.
+Prior to the commencement of each phase of development, a Precautionary working method statement (PWMS) for roosting bats shall be submitted to and approved in writing by the local planning authority.
+The PWMS will include measures to minimise potential harms with regard to roosting bats in association with trees at the Site.
+This may include the undertaking of pre-felling checks, supervision by an Ecological Clerk of Works (ECoW) or other qualified persons.

 The development shall thereafter be carried out in accordance with the approved method statement.